-Negotiating Better Terms Over Time
+How to Negotiate Better Terms Over Time with Your Chinese Supplier

 If you’re nervous when you pay 30% of the money to your supplier before production of your products even begins, remember that your supplier is equally as nervous that they’ve began producing products and haven’t received 70% of the payment.
 Trust is of huge importance when doing international business and so is your credit.
 We’re not talking credit as in a FICO score, but credit that you build with your supplier as a reliable client who always pays.